typst/packages/packages/preview/blindex/0.1.0/README.md

 The library also offers higher-level functions to assemble the entire (i) citation typesetting, (ii) index entry, and (iii) citation's typesetting (with some typesetting (styling) options), that reduces argument redundancy.
-Commands are `#iQuot(...)` and `#bQuot(...)`, respectively for inline and block quoting of biblical literature, with automatic indexing and bibliography citation.
+Commands are `#iQuot(...)` and `#bQuot(...)`, respectively for inline and block quoting of Biblical literature, with automatic indexing and bibliography citation.
 Mandatory arguments are:

 ```typst